 Michael Hibblen at the CBS Broadcast Center in New York as snow was coming down on Dec.
 5, 2002.

-I’ve been grappling with the reality that CBS News Radio will be shutting down in May.
-Even though I haven’t worked for the network in decades, the announcement Friday — nonchalantly noting it was part of a 6% reduction in the news division’s workforce — was heartbreaking.
-I spent 10 years reporting for CBS, first from radio affiliates when local stories were big enough to warrant national coverage, then about four years of reporting directly for the network while based in Miami.
+I’ve been grappling with the reality that CBS News Radio will be shutting down on May 22.
+Even though I haven’t worked for the network in more than two decades, the announcement Friday — nonchalantly noting it was part of a 6% reduction in the news division’s workforce — was heartbreaking.

-I learned so much while reporting for CBS and experienced a level of professionalism like nothing I had experienced before.
-Looking at social media posts this past weekend from former colleagues has been difficult, to say the least.
+I spent 10 years reporting for CBS, first while working for radio affiliates when local stories were big enough to warrant national coverage, then about four years of reporting directly for the network while based in Miami.
+I learned so much while reporting for CBS and appreciated a level of professionalism like nothing I had experienced before.
+Looking at recent social media by former colleagues has been difficult.

 While working in the 1990s for CBS radio affiliates KARN in Little Rock and WRVA Richmond, Virginia, I reported for the network every chance I got.
 There were tornadoes, the Whitewater-related convictions of former associates of President Clinton — including the forced resignation of Gov. Jim Guy Tucker — and many executions which I reported from inside Cummins Prison.
 The first time one of my reports was the lead story on a CBS newscast was May 14, 1994 with Correspondent Dav Raviv anchoring.